emmy-codes/geekhaven-blog/README.md

 * My partner who, despite having no idea about Python, has done his best to support me in my learning 🥰

 * Family and friends on Facebook for user testing my game and providing feedback!
+* community-sweden on Slack for becoming an amazing community space, leading to online and IRL study sessions!
+Many of us were doing P4 at the same time and it was great to talk with fellow students about project woes.